 Depending on the package, features include:

-In addition to the selected plan, you can add an advertising package for $20 per month, custom auto answering for $8 per month, advertising on hold for $8 per month and more.
+Every additional hour is billed at $100/hour.
+You can also add an advertising package for $20 per month, custom auto answering for $10 per month, advertising on hold for $10 per month, and more.

 What To Look For in the Best Virtual Office Solution